 Despite being one of the most developed and open countries today, Japan's history includes a period of seclusion.
 The arrival of the American "Black Ships" in 1853 sparked the "Meiji Restoration" in 1868, ending feudalism and embracing modernization and industrialization.
-Rapid progress fueled Japan's imperial ambitions until the end of World War II when the Pearl Harbor attack led to U.S. intervention and Japan's surrender after atomic bombings.
+Rapid progress fuelled Japan's imperial ambitions until the end of World War II, when the Pearl Harbor attack led to U.S. intervention and Japan's surrender after atomic bombings.
 Post-war, Japan swiftly recovered and maintained its meticulous attention to detail and unwavering dedication to excellence, making its products synonymous with high quality.

 Top Destinations in Japan